 Overexcited, the first day of the course, I arrived early and saw this cute old building, like a precious jewel box, surrounded by a garden.
 The wooden door was closed.
 I sat down under the porch and waited, daydreaming about seeing Guruji arriving through the main gate, dressed in white.

 Other people came, we said hi and then remained each in his space, possibly thinking about the same scene of Guruji approaching.

 Suddenly we heard the little wooden door opening.

 I turned around, and behind the mosquito net, I saw, in the shadow, the shape of a little man, eyeglasses, dressed in white.
 OMG, it was him!

 I was sitting on a plastic chair right next to the door and didn’t expect at all that he would have popped out from behind and stand so close to me…

 I had later the chance to get familiar with his warm, solar, famous temperament.
 He is one of those persons that you either love or hate immediately.
-For me it has been immediate love, empathy, admiration!
-He is not a simple teacher, he is an old school master to listen carefully to, without half measures, savouring every second of his lessons.
+For me, it has been immediate love, empathy, admiration!
+He is not a simple teacher; he is an old-school master to listen carefully to, without half measures, savoring every second of his lessons.

 We went in, sat down in Padmasana on cushions.

 It was a little room before the central yoga shala, and I felt like in a time machine.
 Ancient wooden ceiling, terracotta floor tiles, old portraits of various divinities and Krishna piled up in a corner.